reahl/reahl/reahl-doc/doc/whatchanged.rst

 Such database connections are not thread-safe and cannot be shared between processes.

-The `start_on_first_request=True` of |ReahlWSGIApplication| ensures that your application is not started when created.
+The `start_on_first_request=True` of |ReahlWSGIApplication| ensures that your application need not be started when created.
 Instead, it will be started when it receives its first request and avoid this problem:

 .. literalinclude:: ../reahl/doc/examples/tutorial/helloanywhere/helloanywherewsgi.py